 Flat Character: Pretty much all of the protagonists; the game was less concerned with Character Development than it was with just having them witness events.
 Generation 2 tries to reconcile this with more dialogue during plot events as well as a party talk option.

 Genetic Engineering is the New Nuke: Mota's Biomonster problem is a result of an accident at the Biosystems Lab.
-Because of this, Motavian monsters tend to be giant-sized simple lifeforms, such as insects, worms, amoebae and bacterial colonies.
+Because of this, Motavian monsters tend to be giant-sized simple lifeforms, such as insects, worms, amoebae and bacterial colonies, with a few higher-animal splices and Cat Girls for flavoring.
 The exceptions, of course, are the two Artificial Humans who are the source of the problem.

 Hello, Insert Name Here: All of the party members introduce themselves in Rolf's home and then offer to accept a nickname of your choice.
 Nei averts this, since she has to share a name scheme with Neifirst.